sg-milad/GoalFi-Tracker/README.md

 5. **Consistency Bonuses** (Optional):
    - Completing all tasks within a week or month can unlock a bonus reward (e.g., 10% more USDT).

+## TODO
+- add pnaltyValue variable and transfer money to users that complete tasks successfully